ARK Logic: Purchase by Integrated Circuit Systems (1995–1997)

-Integrated Circuit Systems (ICS), a manufacturer of clock generators and RAMDACs based in Valley Forge, Pennsylvania, announced in April 1995 that they had acquired a majority stake (51 percent) in ARK Logic for $7.3 million.
+Integrated Circuit Systems (ICS), a manufacturer of clock generators and RAMDACs based in Valley Forge, Pennsylvania, announced in April 1995 that it had acquired a majority stake (51 percent) in ARK Logic for $7.3 million.
 The terms of the purchase allowed ICS to acquire the remaining 49 percent stake from the minority interests after 18 months based on fair market value.
 Following the purchase, ARK Logic moved their headquarters from Santa Clara to San Jose, California.
 ICS' stake in ARK came two years after they had bought a majority stake in Turtle Beach Corporation, makers of sound cards and other audio peripherals for personal computers.
 The purchase of both Turtle Beach and ARK solidified ICS' pivot to multimedia products in the mid-1990s, although this ultimately proved short-lived.

 ARK earned their second design win with Hercules Computer Technology, who used ARK's 64-bit ARK2000PV to power their Stingray 64 graphics card.
 In August 1995, ARK scored another design win with Diamond Multimedia, providing the latter with the ARK2000PV graphics accelerator, which powered Diamond's popular Stealth64 graphics card.
-In December 1995, ARK introduced their followup to the ARK2000PV, the ARK2000MI, which made use of an ICS RAMDAC and included an MPEG-1 decoder chip for full-screen video acceleration.
+In December 1995, ARK introduced its followup to the ARK2000PV, the ARK2000MI, which made use of an ICS RAMDAC and included an MPEG-1 decoder chip for full-screen video acceleration.

 In August 1996, ARK introduced the ARK2000MT, which replaced the generic RAMDAC with ICS' ICS5342 "GENDAC" (combination clock generator and RAMDAC) and upgraded the full-screen video accelerator chip to one that could decode MPEG-2 video at 30 frames per second.
 The chip supported displaying at a maximum maximum resolution of 1600 by 1200 pixels at 16.7 million colors.
 The ARK2000MT made use in Hercules' updated Stingray 64 released that year.
 The ARK2000MI+, branded as the Quadro64 and released in May 1996, introduced the ARK Peripheral Expansion Bus (APEX), an semi-proprietary internal bus based on VESA's Video Module Interface proposal that allowed the chip to be used beyond strictly outputting computer graphics; for example, given the right ADC, the Quadro64 could be converted into a TV tuner.
 Eggebrecht explored designing a media processor—a burgeoning class of DSP that aimed to integrate all multimedia functions into one monolithic IC—but he ultimately decided on a traditional parallelized approach with APEX.